mattdillham/Final-Project/README.md

 ### Data
 --------

-- Scaraping Twitter for tweets with the names of US presidential candidates in 2008, 2012, 2016 & 2020
+- Scraping Twitter for tweets with the names of US presidential candidates in 2008, 2012, 2016 & 2020

 - Unable to scrape data for an extended period eg. for 1 year or even 10 consecutive